Assam: Man dies by suicide in Pathsala after fight with wife

-Assam: A 57 year old man allegedly dies by suicide in Bajali following an argument with his wife.
+Assam: A 57-year-old man allegedly dies by suicide in Assam‘s Bajali district, following an argument with his wife.

-The deceased has been identified as Kishor Dutta a resident of Titka in Pathsala town.
+The deceased has been identified as Kishor Dutta, a resident of Titka under Pathsala police station in Bajali district.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-A suicide note also recovered, where he blamed his wife for the extreme step.
+A suicide note was also recovered, where he blamed his wife for the extreme step.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The body has been sent for post-mortem at Fakharuddin Ali Ahmed Medical College and Hospital in Baparta.
+The body has been sent to Fakharuddin Ali Ahmed Medical College and Hospital in Baparta for post-mortem examination.

 Further investigation is going on.

-Meanwhile, Pathsala station became a suicide hub, where many people dies by suicide.
+Meanwhile, Pathsala railway station has become a suicide zone, where many people dies by suicide.